mankitha0606-lgtm/SQL-DataWarehouse-Project/README.md

 ---

 ## 🚀 Skills Demonstrated:
-   Data Warehouse Design
+   1.Data Warehouse Design
-   Data Modeling
+   2.Data Modeling
-   ETL Concepts
+   3.ETL Concepts
-   SQL Analytics
+   4.SQL Analytics
-   Business Intelligence
+   5.Business Intelligence
-   Data Cleaning
+   6.Data Cleaning
-   Data Integration
+   7.Data Integration

 ## 📄 License
-   This project is licensed under the MIT License.
+   - This project is licensed under the MIT License.
-   You are free to use, modify, and distribute this project with proper attribution.
+   - You are free to use, modify, and distribute this project with proper attribution.

 ## ❄️ About Me
   Hi!
 I'm Ankitha M, an Engineering student in the Computer Science branch with a strong interest in :